martinliptak/knights-tour/Testing strategies.md

 $ java Main 5 7 2
 ```

 ## II.
-Startegies to test the programme when the input parameters are valid:
+Startegies to test the program when the input parameters are valid:
 1. The program was tested with the first input parameter having values between 5-7.

 ```bash